healthyplatforms/cakephp-restkit/README.md

 the 404 and 500 errors).
 In non-debug-mode the error response will contain:
 * the actual HTTP Status Code
 * the actual HTTP Status Code description
-* an error message reset to the actual description of the HTTP Status Code to prevent any sensitive information from becoming public
+* an error message reset to the description of the HTTP Status Code to prevent any sensitive information from becoming public

 **NotFoundException() example**